excellalabs/docker-workshop-2/README.2.md

 Just like that you have an app running online.
 We could leave it like this, but it would not be very stable.
 There are many additional things to cover when getting it production-ready.

 ### Need for an orchestrator

 - If the server reboots or Docker restarts, the container and app will shut down and not come back up.
-- We also have to consider how we will monitor the health of the service and its logs, among other services deployed.
 - We don't have a straightforward way to manage the scaling, deployment and communication of multiple containers across machines.

-- Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.
+*Wrap containers with extra layer(s) for additional services such as self-healing, logging, deployment management, etc.*

 ## Object management: imperative vs declarative